How it works

 Historically only open to nobles and the abbot of the Senso-ji Temple, this beautiful garden is open to the public each year from March to May.
 The garden is designed as a loop, with a koi pond in the center.
 As you stroll through this peaceful space, you can take your time to admire the beautiful cherry tree, as well as sculptures and artifacts that adorn the trails.
 You’ll be able to catch some great views of the Senso-ji Temple’s pagoda from the garden as well.
 For your convenience, stash your bag with a Bounce partner ahead of your visit so you can wander freely.

-How much does luggage storage cost near Asakusa Station?
+How much does it cost to store luggage near Asakusa Station?

-The price for luggage storage near Asakusa Station is just $5.90/bag for the entire day.
+The price for luggage storage near Asakusa Station is just ¥600/bag for the entire day.

 Is it safe to store your bags near Asakusa Station?

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage near Asakusa Station.

 Yes, there are storage lockers and many other luggage drop off points in the Asakusa Station area.
 Bounce has multiple luggage storage locations nearby Asakusa Station and in the broader Tokyo area where you can conveniently store your luggage with full security and the $10,000 safekeeping guarantee.

 What public transportation exists near Asakusa Station?